FileVault: Performance

 The I/O performance penalty for using FileVault 2 was found to be in the order of around 3% when using CPUs with the AES instruction set, such as the Intel Core i, and OS X 10.10.3 Yosemite.
 Performance deterioration will be larger for CPUs without this instruction set, such as older Core CPUs.

 Master passwords and recovery keys

 When FileVault 2 is enabled while the system is running, the system creates and displays a recovery key for the computer, and optionally offers the user to store the key with Apple.
 The 120 bit recovery key is encoded with all letters and numbers 1 through 9, and read from /dev/random, and therefore relies on the security of the PRNG used in macOS.
 During a cryptanalysis in 2012, this mechanism was found safe.

-Changing the recovery key is not possible without re-encrypting the File Vault volume.
+Changing the recovery key was not possible without re-encrypting the File Vault volume prior to OS X 10.9 when the fdesetup command added changerecovery.